-Authorizes the responsible authority under the Government Data Practices Act to transmit to the Department of Administration the private data at issue in an appeal and allows the department to disclose that private data to the Office of Administrative Hearings.
+Authorizes the responsible authority under the Government Data Practices Act to submit to the Department of Administration the private data at issue when an individual appeals the responsible authority's determination regarding the accuracy or completeness of public or private data about the individual.
+Allows the department to disclose any private data in the appeal record to the Office of Administrative Hearings.
+If an appeal results in the responsible authority correcting or destroying data, this section would classify as private any data that the Department of Administration retains for record-keeping purposes.